wpmudev/custom-sidebars/readme.txt

 = 3.1.2 =
 * Added integration with Polylang - now you can choose sidebar depend on Polylang language.
 * Added integration with WPML - now you can choose sidebar depend on WPML language.
-* Added check to avoid warnigs when user delete term which is assigned to "Sidebar Location".
+* Added check to avoid warnings when user delete term which is assigned to "Sidebar Location".
 * Updated "WPMU Dev code library" to version 3.0.5.

 = 3.1.1 =